-The Anatomy of your Race Order: What should you expect?
+The Anatomy of Your Race Order: What Should You Expect?

 Note: Race does not dig on private property and a pull string must be provided so that technicians may pull the fiber through the underground conduit.
 If you have been deemed underground, but do not have existing conduit, make sure to review our underground specifications form before performing any work.
 See here for more details.

+How does fiber internet work?
 The first piece of equipment the technician will install will be the Optical Network Terminal (ONT), which is a piece of equipment that take the fiber optic cable and convert it into an Ethernet connection.
 After the ONT has been installed, the technician will install any other equipment you may have ordered such as a DVR or set-top box.

-If at any point in time you have any questions about your products or any of our services, feel free to visit our website at race.com or give us a call at 877-722-3833.
+If at any point in time you have any questions about your products or any of our services, feel free to visit our website or call us at 877-722-3833.